onewelcome/ios-example-app/README.md

 ### Downloading Onegini iOS SDK
 1. Got to https://repo.onegini.com
-2. Login using:
+2. Login using: your credentials (provided by you by Onegini support).
-	Username:hackathon
-	Password:hackathon@onegini
-3. Pick 'Artifacts' tab on the left size
+3. CLick the 'Artifacts' tab on the left size
-4. Navigate to downloads/hackathon/OneginiSDK
+4. Navigate to the `OneginiSDK` folder
 5. Download OneginiSDK.zip

 ### Adding Onegini iOS SDK to Example App